 - “How do you assess testamentary capacity and undue influence in online Wills?”

 The most common objection surrounds capacity or the need to ensure that the testator is not subject to any undue influence.
 Completing a Will online can offer that vulnerable person the opportunity to complete their Will in private.
 It can thereby reduce the risk of undue influence by enabling testators to complete a Will when they can, not at a specific time and place.

 By offering a checked online Will, a professional can reduce the risk further by enquiring as to any unusual bequests or any changes from previous Wills they may hold – all of this can be done remotely.

 A comprehensive online Wills system should also have a robust series of questions to allow testators to self-assess capacity and should enable them to refer to professional advice if they have any concerns in this regard.

 - “Clients won’t know what they’re doing.”

 If you partner with a comprehensive, quality provider to ensure the right level of guidance is given, then it is simple to produce a straightforward Will online.
 For example, Arken Online Wills harnesses Arken Professional’s intuitive, intelligent questionnaire to produce Will packs, which include the Will, signing instructions but also a plain English Will Commentary.
 The client is given the resource they need to know exactly what they’re doing.
 Legal language is explained in black and white in the commentary, so the client knows what they’ve created.

 Additionally, you can choose whether to provide self-service delivery or a fully supervised service.
 It works the way you want to and what you’re most comfortable with.
-Should a client’s Will become complex, then having this service on your website is also a fantastic lead generator.

 But just imagine what you could do with the time you save writing straightforward Wills.
 If you choose the right provider, you can let your website handle them while you focus on the more complex instructions, as well as other essential areas of the business such as business development and client retention.